HalloftheGods/inc/wp-content/plugins/themeisle-companion/readme.txt

 - Enable sharing networks right from your admin dashboard and choose on what kind of devices you would like to show them.

 - It’s fully customizable: You can easily optimise button location for according to the device your visitors will use.

+**Why use our custom Elementor addons module:**

+- We offer new widgets to add more value to the content you can create within Elementor page builder.

+- Pricing Table Widget to easily create pricing layouts.

+- Services Widget to easily create pricing layouts.

+- Post Grid Widget to easily list your Posts / Products / any other post types in a grid.

+**Why use our custom Beaver Builder addons module:**

+- We offer new widgets to add more value to the content you can create within the Beaver Builder page builder.

+- Pricing Table Widget to easily create pricing layouts.

+- Services Widget to easily create pricing layouts.

+- Post Grid Widget to easily list your Posts / Products / any other post types in a grid.

+**Why use our Template Directory:**

+- One-click import for awesome page templates.

+- Elementor templates will be added frequently for you to use creatively.

 Choose from more than 20+ social networks to share with full control for every device that your visitors use.